TomInTheBytes/Cyber-Journal/docs/pages/writeups/splunk_bots.md

 I first learned about Splunk BOTS during a FIRST Technical Colloquium talk given by ex-employees and decided to give it a go myself.

+!!! info
+    The queries used follow Splunk tips and tricks as listed on my [Splunk cheatsheet](../cheatsheets/splunk.md).

 ## BOTS V1

 ### Scenario 1: Web site defacement